SAP-archive/devops-docker-cx-server/jenkinsfile-runner-github-action/README.md

 # Jenkinsfile Runner GitHub Action

-This Action allows you to run Project Piper based pipelines such as [SAP Cloud SDK Pipeline](https://github.com/sap/cloud-s4-sdk-pipeline) on GitHub Actions.
+This Action allows you to run Project Piper based Jenkins pipelines such as [SAP Cloud SDK Pipeline](https://github.com/sap/cloud-s4-sdk-pipeline) on [GitHub Actions](https://github.com/features/actions).
+No operation of a Jenkins master instance is required, a short-lived Jenkins instance will be automatically started instead.

-## Example
+## Usage

+It is assumed that a `Jenkinsfile` exists in the project root of the project directory.

-Create a file called `.github/workflows/main.yml` with the following content in your project and enable GitHub Actions
+Create a file called `.github/workflows/main.yml` with the following content in your project root and enable GitHub Actions

 ```yaml
 on: push